 Special education teachers are trained to provide individually tailored instruction to students with mental, physical or other learning disabilities.
 Special education teachers design individual education plans (IEP) for each student.
 IEPs incorporate a combination of teaching methods, classroom strategies, curricula and materials.
 Support services often include speech and physical therapy.

 Special education teachers can specialize in specific disorders, including autism or emotional and behavioral disorders.
 They might also integrate the efforts of therapists, psychologists, social workers, administrators and parents into the education of their students.
-The U.S. Bureau of Labor Statistics (BLS) anticipates employment for special education teachers will grow 6% between 2014 and 2024, which is as fast as average.
+The U.S. Bureau of Labor Statistics (BLS) anticipates employment for special education teachers will grow 3% between 2018 and 2028, which is slower than average.

-BLS statistics indicate that in 2015, special education teachers at the preschool level earned a median annual salary of $53,990.
-The median salary for those working with Kindergarten and elementary students was $55,810 per year at that time, and special education middle and high school teachers made median yearly wages of $57,280 and $58,500, respectively.
+BLS statistics indicate that in 2018, special education teachers at the preschool level earned a median annual salary of $55,840.
+The median salary for those working with kindergarten and elementary students was $59,390 per year at that time, and special education middle and high school teachers made median yearly wages of $60,250 and $60,600, respectively.

 Education and Licensure Requirements